Severe storms bring damage, possible tornadoes in Fairfax County

 There's no #tornado warning yet, but I'm looking at a special ultra-sensitive radar from Dulles Airport with better low-level coverage, and everything I see makes me think y'all should be below ground. @fox5dc pic.twitter.com/uXrDSXHW4p

 The Weather Service issued a tornado warning for Fairfax County seconds later, though a brief tornado already may have been on the ground.
 The couplet was strong for two scans, and there are indications that debris may have been lofted into the atmosphere.
-That can be seen on the bottom right of four-panel image below.
+That can be seen on the bottom right of four-panel image above.
 A low “correlation coefficient,” marked in blue, is usually an indicator of spiky objects in the atmosphere that aren’t rain or hail.
 That can be commensurate with radar debris.

 Karyn Miller, a Capital Weather Gang follower on Facebook who lives in the Sully Station area of Centreville, commented that a possible circulation “ripped some ... siding off the chimney and a couple other small places” of her home.
 That damage would be suggestive of an EF0 tornado or straight-line winds in the 70-80 mph range.
 Her propane grill was moved four feet across the deck.